-Once again, Wings of America is partnering with the Boston Athletic Association (B.A.A.) and Harvard University to commemorate the legacy of Native distance runners and promote the aspirations of an upcoming generation of student-athletes.
-As part of the “Pursuit” program, Wings will select up to five (5) American Indian high school juniors to travel with the organization to Boston during “Marathon Weekend”, April 11th-16th, 2024.
+Once again, Wings of America is partnering with the Boston Athletic Association (B.A.A.) to commemorate the legacy of Native distance runners and promote the aspirations of an upcoming generation of student-athletes.
+As part of the Pursuit Program, Wings will select up to five (5) American Indian high school JUNIORS to travel with the organization to Boston during “Marathon Weekend”, April 11th-16th, 2024.
 All travel, lodging, meals and race entry fees will be covered by Wings of America.
 Students won’t run the Marathon on April 15th, but will get the chance to race the B.A.A.
 5K in downtown Boston on Saturday, April 13th.

-Aside from experiencing the power and excitement of one of the world’s premier distance races, students will visit Boston-area universities, make friends with the family hosting our group in their home, and learn to navigate the city while meeting other runners and supporters of Wings.
-Sponsored by the fundraising efforts of Native runners training for the Marathon, this trip is meant to be a catalyst for selected students to strive for greatness in their own lives and bring the positivity of the race and its champions back to their families and communities.
+Aside from experiencing the power and excitement of these world-class distance races, students will visit Boston-area universities, make friends with the family hosting our group in their home, and learn to navigate the city while meeting other runners and supporters of Wings.
+Sponsored by the fundraising efforts of Native runners training for the Marathon, this trip is meant to encourage selected students to strive for greatness in their own lives and bring the inspiration of the race and its Native champions back to their families and communities.
 We thank the Boston Athletic Association for continuing to create space for our group during their premier event.

 -The B.A.A.
-5K hosted on the Boston Common the Saturday before the Boston Marathon;
+5K hosted on the Boston Common the Saturday before the Marathon;

 -Marathon viewing on “Patriot’s Day”